26 February 2019

 Cloned UK trade marks

 After Brexit, EUTMs will cease to be have effect in the UK.
-To secure the existing rights, the IPO will clone registered EUTMs and create comparable UK rights at exit date, be that 29 March 2019 if the UK exits the EU without a deal, or 31 December 2020 if a deal is agreed.
+To secure the existing rights, the IPO will clone registered EUTMs and create comparable UK rights at exit date.

 These 'cloned' rights will be recorded on the UK register and: